Kovah/LinkAce-Website/content/docs/v1/application/dashboard.md

 The top form allows you to quickly add a link with the default settings, without a distracting UI and without setting tags or categories.
 The link may be edited later on.

+### Quick Search

+The quick search allows you to search for links with a search term.
+By default, the URL, the title, and the description will be searched.
+The results will be displayed on the advanced search page, so you can refine your search quickly if you have to.

 ### Recent Links

 On the left side of the dashboard you can find the five most recent links for quick access.

+### Recent Lists

+You can also find the most recently created lists on the dashboard.

+### Recent Tags

+The dashboard also shows the latest tags you added to your links.

 ### Your LinkAce Statistics